-The seven lines of the Our Father are often called the Seven Petitions.
-St. Thomas Aquinas writes that not only do these petitions contain everything we could ever desire, but also in the sequence in which they should be desired.
-The first three draw us toward the glory of the Father, giving him praise.
-These last four ask for his help and commend our sins and weaknesses to his grace.
+The Lord’s Prayer is comprised of seven lines and was likely originally written in Aramaic.
+The seven lines of the prayer are often called the Seven Petitions.
+St. Thomas Aquinas writes that not only do these petitions contain everything we could ever desire but they are also written in the sequence in which they should be desired.
+The first three draw us toward the glory of the Father, giving Him praise.
+These last four ask for His help and commend our sins and weaknesses to His grace.

 The love God has for us is the unconditional, intimate, all-encompassing love of a father.
-In naming who he is, God shows who we are: if God is our father, then we are his sons and daughters.
-We, then, are both invited to come to God with child-like trust, and called to be like him, to love as he loves.
-Notice Jesus taught us to use the word “our,” just as for the rest of the prayer we use the word “us.”
-This prayer excludes no one; God’s love and fatherhood is for us all.
+In naming who He is, God shows who we are.
+If God is our Father, then we are His sons and daughters.
+We are then invited to come to God with child-like trust and to love as He loves.
+Jesus taught us to use the word “our.”
+The Good News is for us, for everyone.
+In the rest of the prayer, we use the word “us.”
+This prayer excludes no one.
+God’s love and Fatherhood are for us all.

 Who art in heaven